-‘Days Of Our Lives’ Spoilers: Sami Drops A Bombshell, Will & Sonny Have A Tender Moment
+‘Days Of Our Lives’ Spoilers: Sami Drops A Bombshell, Will And Sonny Have A Tender Moment

-Days of our Lives spoilers for the end of the week reveal that things are going to get crazy in Salem at John and Marlena’s wedding.
+Days of Our Lives spoilers for the end of the week reveal that things are going to get crazy in Salem at John and Marlena’s wedding.

-According to a recent report by She Knows Soaps, Days of our Lives fans will watch as a shocking twist involving Sami Brady (Alison Sweeney) will lead to complete chaos at John Black (Drake Hogestyn) and Marlena Evans’ (Deidre Hall) wedding.
+According to a recent report by She Knows Soaps, Days of Our Lives fans will watch as a shocking twist involving Sami Brady (Alison Sweeney) will lead to complete chaos at John Black (Drake Hogestyn) and Marlena Evans’ (Deidre Hall) wedding.

 Many fans have been speculating that the twist will come in the form of Kristen DiMera, now being played by Stacy Haiduk.
 It seems that Kristen could pop up at the wedding, or she may have been there the entire time disguised as Susan Banks.